ISS-SOA/FlipFlap_HW/README.md

 *DO NOT FORK THIS REPO* because you will not submit your solution as pull requests!
 You may, however, fork the repo if you wish to submit pull requests that fix typos, etc.

-Second, link the repo in your new folder with Github:
+Finally, link this new directory with a new Github repository:
-- create a new repo in your Github account (call it `SOA_flip_flap` for example), and copy the SSH URL
+- Create a new repository in your Github account using the '+' button (call it `SOA_flip_flap` for example)
+- In your new repo, click the green 'Clone or download' button and copy the SSH URL of your Github repo (it should look like git@github.com:username/your_repo.git)
 - `cd` into your local directory `FlipFlap_HW`
-- set your new Github repo as the remote `origin` repo: `$ git remote add origin git@github.com/YOURACCOUNT/YOURREPO.git`
+- set your new Github repo as the remote repo:

-When working on your solution, keep adding changes, commiting, and pushing to Github.
+`$ git remote add origin <SSH URL of Github repo>`

+If you are new to Github, follow the submission instructions at the end of this README.

-### Files Given
+### Your Assignment

+You are also given two data files to play with: `data/survey.tsv` and `data/survey.yml`

 You are given two complete code files: `tsv_to_yml.rb` and `yml_to_tsv.rb`.
 These files are command line applications that convert between TSV and Yaml formats.
-However, they require two more code files that you must create in this assignment:
-`flip_flap.rb` and `tsv_buddy.rb`.

-You are also given two data files to play with: `survey.tsv` and `survey.yml`

-###Assignment:
+DO NOT EDIT THESE FILES.
 Your task is to get `tsv_to_yml.rb` and `yml_to_tsv.rb` to work, without making any modifications to these files.
 Please study their code now.

-They both require a file called `flip_flap.rb` that should contain a class called FlipFlap.
+These two application files need two more code files for the code to work:
+`flip_flap.rb` and `tsv_buddy.rb`.

-On of your tasks is to create a complete class FlipFlap.
-However, to complete FlipFlap, you must first create a complete module called TsvBuddy in a file called `tsv_buddy.rb`
+The `flip_flap.rb` file should contain a class called `FlipFlap` that you must create.
+However, to complete `FlipFlap`, you must first create a complete module called `TsvBuddy` in a file called `tsv_buddy.rb`

 #### 1. tsv_buddy.rb

-This file already contains an instance variable called `@data` that will contain a data structure to hold information loaded from TSV files.
-For example, you may want to make this data strcuture an Array of Hashes that looks something like this:
+This file already contains an instance variable called `@data`, which will contain a data structure to hold information loaded from TSV files.
+For example, you may want to make this data structure an Array of Hashes that looks something like this:

 ```
 [{"date"=>"9/12/2014 20:20:55",